An unexpected encounter with the less fortunate

-After arriving at the right stop, just like everyone else, I rushed toward the turnstiles.
-On either side of me, men wore suits and neckties, and carried briefcases Women were in dresses or pant suits.
+After many stops, I arrived at my own exit point, pushed those homeless thoughts away.
+I spotted the turnstyles ahead.
+On either side of me, men rushed by in suits and neckties and carried briefcases.
+Several women were in dresses or pant suits and they also raced toward the exit.
 Maybe they were on their way to the mall or going to work.
-I hurried to catch the Metro at the other end of the station.
+I hurried to catch the Muni at the other end of the station.
 I didn't want to miss my dental appointment.

 On my way and off to my left, I passed by this little old lady, who was digging through the trash.
+She was so small that she could barely do that.
 She never looked up or approached me.

 After passing by her, I slowed down, hesitated, then stopped dead in my tracks, as if I was stunned.
 I spun around on my heel and walked back to her and asked, "Did you lose something?
 What are you looking for?
 Can I help you find it?"

 "I'm looking for food.
 I'm hungry," she said in a weak voice.

 My heart sank along with my shoulders.
 It was then that I noticed the ragged clothing, the unkempt hair, and the sun-weathered skin.
 No, this was not a previously planned scheme to make me feel sorry for her.
 This was possibly everyday life for her and countless others.

 I was but one person.
 What could I do to help?
-I knew I had no money on me so I couldn't give her any.
-I searched through my bag for anything remotely resembling food.
-Maybe I had some gum, or package of crackers, which I sometimes kept in there.
+I knew I had no money on me, so I couldn't give her any.
+While she continued to dig, I searched through my bag for anything remotely resembling food.
+Maybe I had some gum, or a package of crackers, which I sometimes kept in there.
 There wasn't even a granola bar to give her.
 Time was ticking by and I needed to go.

 I stared at my freshly popped buttery popcorn.
 I had really looked forward to having it.
 Oh, how I wanted it.
 The scent alone made my stomach growl.